trilitech/tezos-developer-docs/docs/tutorials/dapp/part-2.md

 ## Write mutation tests

-Ligo provides mutations testing through the Test library.
+LIGO provides mutations testing through the Test library.
 Mutation tests are like `testing your tests` to see if your unit tests coverage is strong enough.
 Bugs, or mutants, are automatically inserted into your code.
 Your tests are run on each mutant.

 If your tests fail then the mutant is killed.
 If your tests passed, the mutant survived.
 The higher the percentage of mutants killed, the more effective your tests are.